dafhorz/dafhorz.github.io/_posts/2023-11-27-ExcelWranglingChallenge.md

   thumbnail: /assets/images/excel-400x200.jpg
 ---
 ## Summary
+This is a challenge I took part in.
+I handled an eccentric Excel Salary Survey dataset, transforming complex characters and data into usable information.
+I cleaned up and organized the information, using different tools to find patterns.
+This challenge provided an opportunity to test my efficiency working in Excel.
+In this post, I will describe my process."

 # **Important**
 **In order not to give away the solution for anybody who is attempting the same challenge, I will not make it public, but I will describe vaguely procedure.**